temporalio/cli/docs/workflow/execute.md

 ### execute

-Start a new Workflow Execution and print progress
+Start a new Workflow Execution and prints its progress.

 **--address**
 host:port for Temporal frontend service